mikaolmes/Task-Manager/README.md

 ---

 ## 🎯 What has to be done:
-- [X] Link the Backend to a frontend
 - [ ] Build the basic Framework of the Frontend (Header, Footer, evtl.
 Aside)

-- [X] Making ideas on how the website should look in the end
 - [ ] Host the Project on Github (Github pages)